cliffeby/DuckpinV001/README.md

 -	Send the message
 -	Report acceptance and error callback conditions

--	The Main loop
+#### The Main loop
   -	Initialize the camera, GPIO pins, counters and values
   -	Allow camera to warm up
-  -	Create a mask for the ball detection area from a stored image o	Grab a frame from the camera stream o	Crop frame to mask dimensions for ball detection o	Convert mask and next frame to GRAY using cv2.cvtColor o	Detect the difference between the two gray images use cv2.absdiff =	This difference is an array not an image o	Use cv2.threshold to convert to black or white image o	Use cv2.medianBlur to reduce noise o	Use cv2.findContours find and locate objects o	For objects found:
+  -	Create a mask for the ball detection area from a stored image
+    -	Grab a frame from the camera stream
+    -	Crop frame to mask dimensions for ball detection
+    -	Convert mask and next frame to GRAY using cv2.cvtColor
+    -	Detect the difference between the two gray images use cv2.absdiff.
+This difference is an array not an image
+    -	Use cv2.threshold to convert to black or white image
+    - 	Use cv2.medianBlur to reduce noise
+    -	Use cv2.findContours find and locate objects
+    -	For objects found:
-       =	Find the biggest circle present using max(objects, key = cv2.countourArea)
+       -	Find the biggest circle present using max(objects, key = cv2.countourArea)
-       =	Use cv2.minEnclosingCircle to determine radius and xy location =	If radius is significant:
+       -	Use cv2.minEnclosingCircle to determine radius and xy location
+       - 	If radius is significant:
-       •	A few alternatives–
+          -	A few alternatives–
-o	RPI processing
+             -	RPI processing:
-	Save ball xy data
+               -	Save ball xy data
-	Get next frame as quickly as possible.
+               -	Get next frame as quickly as possible.
 [This is an important performance issue.
-Other processes can wait while we get as much ball motion as possible.] o	Use RPI buffer and send it via IoT to blob storage
+Other processes can wait while we get as much ball motion as possible.]
+	     -	Use RPI buffer and send it via IoT to blob storage
-	Process video stream off line
+	        - Process video stream off line
-•	Azure function, VM, or local computer to process video.
+                   - Azure function, VM, or local computer to process video.
-	Process video stream during low CPU usage o	If no object found:
+                -  Process video stream during low CPU usage (can this be detected or is threasing an option?)
+     -	If no object found:
-	Check for a pinsetter Reset and process
+	-  Check for a pinsetter Reset and process
-	Check for a pinsetter Deadwood and process
+        -  Check for a pinsetter Deadwood and process
-	findPins()
+        -  findPins()
--	Post processing
+#### Post processing
-o	Get video files from Azure blob storage o	Process the files saving the xy centroid data described above o	Format that data as json and create an Azure table storage entry. o	Send to Azure Table storage
+- 	Get video files from Azure blob storage
+- 	Process the files saving the xy centroid data described above
+- 	Format that data as json and create an Azure table storage entry.
+- 	Send to Azure Table storage
--	Data Analysis
+#### Data Analysis
-o	Import the Azure table storage to Excel
+-  Import the Azure table storage to Excel
-	Azure storage explorer offers a csv export function.
+-  Azure storage explorer offers a csv export function.
-	Excel power query has a feature to put Azure tables directly in Excel o	Using Excel, create a quick template to analyze the relative speed of the ball and the amount of lateral movement as it approaches the pins. o	More data are needed to determine the accuracy of the camera and centroid calculation at various speeds.
+-  Excel power query has a feature to put Azure tables directly in Excel
+-  Using Excel, create a quick template to analyze the relative speed of the ball and the amount of lateral movement as it approaches the pins.
+-  More data are needed to determine the accuracy of the camera and centroid calculation at various speeds.
 While the camera pixel is about 1/1300 of 4 feet, it is not a certainty that the centroid calculation offers this accuracy.

 ### In Production
 #### Headless: